Sunnyside Guest House Sustainability Policy

 Recycling

 • We have installed heated towel rails in all of our bathrooms to make it easy for guests to reuse towels.
+We also provide in-room signage to encourage the reuse of towels.

 • Rather than disposing of old towels, they become rags for cleaning.